Skip to Main Content

 Alpine Seclusion in Kitzbühel's Chalet Tier

 Kitzbühel's accommodation market splits along a clear axis.
-On one side sit the grand hotel properties along the town centre — places like Grand Tirolia Kitzbühel and Hotel Tennerhof, which carry full-service dining programmes, spa wings, and the social energy of a well-trafficked lobby.
+On one side sit the grand hotel properties along the town centre, places like Grand Tirolia Kitzbühel and Hotel Tennerhof, which carry full-service dining programmes, spa wings, and the social energy of a well-trafficked lobby.
 On the other side sits a smaller tier of alm-style retreats and chalet formats, where the logic shifts from hotel amenities toward the atmosphere of a private mountain residence.
-Maierl-Alm & Chalets, addressed at Krinberg 14 and carrying a 2025 Michelin Selected designation, belongs to that second category.
+Maierl-Alm & Chalets, at Krinberg 14 in Kirchberg in Tirol, is a 4-star hotel with 80 rooms and a nightly rate from about US$196, and it belongs to that second category.

 The Alm Format and What It Implies for Dining